 Before you begin an application, familiarize yourself with the Core Grants Program overview and restrictions.
 The Fund receives many more worthwhile requests for support than it can possibly fund (in fact, just eight percent of Letters of Interest to date have resulted in grants).
 As a result, we encourage only those who can demonstrate strong alignment with the intention, criteria, and values of the Fund, as well as a clear need that is in line with the funding range and term of the Fund, to apply.
 That said, we fully recognize that applicants will vary in their capacity to write grant proposals; please don’t allow concerns about grant writing skills to dissuade you from applying.

 STEP 1.
-If you believe you are a strong fit, the next step is to submit a Letter of Interest (LOI) via the online iGAM portal by 5:00 p.m. central time on December 28, 2018.
+If you believe you are a strong fit, the next step is to submit a Letter of Interest (LOI) via our online portal.
+Please note, we are no longer accepting LOIs for our current grant round.
+We anticipate opening our next grant cycle in late 2019 or early 2020.

 STEP 2.
 If invited, the next step is to submit a Full Proposal via the iGAM portal by the communicated deadline.
 Further directions will be shared upon invitation.